-- Choose the plugin ZIP file downloaded in step2 and click on “Install Now” button.
+- Choose the plugin ZIP file downloaded in step 1.2 and click on “Install Now” button.

 - Activate the plugin once it is installed successfully.

 That’s it!!!
-Check your site， it must have been restored to a previous good condition now.
+Check your site, the plugin will be restored to a previous good condition now.

-Once WP Rollback plugin is activated, there will be a new “Rollback” option enabled for all the plugins under “Plugins > Installed Plugins“.
+- Once WP Rollback plugin is activated, there will be a new “Rollback” option enabled for all the plugins.
+You can see this link by hovering over any plugin name under “Plugins > Installed Plugins” section.

-Click on the “Rollback” option for the plugin you wanted to revert back and choose the available versions.
-Here you will see all the previous versions of the plugin as maintained under the “Changelog” section in WordPress plugin repository.
+- Click on the “Rollback” option for the plugin you wanted to revert back and choose from one of the older versions.
+Here you will see all the previous versions of the plugin as maintained under the “Advanced View” section in WordPress plugin repository.

 - Click on the “Rollback” button to see the final warning to backup your WordPress site.
 Assuming you have a complete back, continue with the “Rollback” option to revert the plugin to selected older version.